AnyFetch/developers.anyfetch.com/guides/using/provider.md

 # Provider workflow
 ## Init
 For security reasons, [the manager](https://manager.anyfetch.com) is the only app which let users add providers.
 When the user requests a new connection, the manager will call `/init/connect` on the provider server.
-This request will include a `?code` parameter, which is an `authorization_grant` that'll later be trade for an OAuth token.
+This request will include a `?code` parameter, which is an `authorization_grant` that will later be traded for an OAuth token.
 This endpoint will (often) display some setup page or redirect to another provider page to get a grant.

 The Dropbox provider, for instance, will create a Dropbox token and redirect the user to the Dropbox consentment page.